Best Drag-and-Drop HTML Email Builders in 2026

 Postcards gives designers more control than any other drag-and-drop builder.
 While still using drag-and-drop interaction, it provides granular control over every visual element.

 The trade-off is a steeper learning curve.
 Postcards has more options than simpler builders, which means more to learn.
 For quick, simple emails, it might be overkill.
+But for emails that need to look exceptional, the extra investment in learning the tool pays off.

 Best for: Design-focused teams